telerik/winforms-docs/gridview/exporting-data/how-to/colum-width-and-row-height-with-excelml.md

 ---
 title: Set Column Width and Row Height with ExcelML format
 page_title: Set Column Width and Row Height with ExcelML format  | RadGridView
-description: Set Column Width and Row height with ExcelML format.
+description: This article shows how on can set the cells size with ExcelML format is used.
 slug: winforms/gridview/exporting-data/how-to/column-width-row-height
 tags: row,column,height,width
 published: True